 I didn’t have much concept of how potatoes grow until I happened to notice a tiny potato on the stem of one of my plants.
-I had thought the potatoes grew in the soil at the bottom of the plant, even though I was using something like the method employed in straw bale potato growing.
+I had thought the potatoes grew in the soil at the bottom of the plant, even though I was using something like straw bale potato growing.

 I hadn’t realized that the little potatoes grow out from the stem at every higher levels, thus requiring the addition of grass and clippings to keep the little potatoes protected.

 After seeing the baby potato I cut a lot of weeds and added them to the pot.
 I was afraid I was too late, and no potatoes would mature.
 But, lots of potatoes grew, far more than in the pot what had deeper soil.

 Now, as I’ve been digging up potatoes from this pot I see how lovely and composted the grass is that was around the potato plant stems.
 The potatoes in the top picture are sitting on it.
 Isn’t it lovely!

 Just to be clear, each time I had a lot of grass clippings and weeds stacked into the pot, I put a thin layer of soil on top, to keep out light and to encourage composting.